mariadev/Media-Book/README.md

 ## Description

 - This app uses Google Book Api to retrieve book information and make full-text searches, the user can also save his favorites books.
-It use URLSession that can be easily switch to Alamofire
+It uses URLSession that can be easily switch to Alamofire
 - Programmatic UI (No Storyboard)

 #### Frameworks